HubDanDevMan/matura/chapters/Filesystems.md

 also some speed improvements.
 If we would like to move a file from "pics/" to the parent directory the FS only has to delete the entry of the <file to be moved> from the "pics/" directory file and write the file name and inode number into the directory file of "..".
 This is a lot faster than copying the contents of the <file to be moved> and writing them to a new file and deleting the old file.
-This FS also allows the renaming of open files, something that Windows still cannot do.
+This FS also allows the renaming of open files, something that Windows still cannot do reliably.
 Windows will queue the name change and commit it only after the file has been closed.
-#### SHELL/UI CHAPTER

 ## Journaling filesystems